MOTOR VEHICLE POLICY

 6. The operation of unlicensed vehicles on College property, or any device used for transportation, sport, or entertainment (excluding bicycles) is prohibited.

-7. All vehicle accidents are to be reported to the Louisiana College Department of Safety and Security.
+7. All vehicle accidents are to be reported to the Louisiana Christian University Department of Safety and Security.
 Accident vehicles are not to be moved until a security officer arrives unless they present a traffic hazard.

 8. Bicycles are subject to the same traffic regulations as motor vehicles.